swagshall/SwTechBlog/README.md

   ## Questions
     For any questions the owner of this repo can be contacted through thier GitHub:swagshall

+ ## Deployed link
+    For the deployed link please visit this link: https://sw-tech-blog-hw.herokuapp.com/
  ## images
  <img src="./assets/techBlog.png" alt="screenshot 1">